SepKfr/Coarse-and-Fine-Grained-Forecasting-Via-GP-Blurring-Effect/README.md

 Forecast-blur-denoise is the PyTorch-based package for the research paper [Fine-grained Forecasting Models Via Gaussian Process Blurring Effect](https://arxiv.org/pdf/2312.14280.pdf).
 This package provides:

 - The forecast-blur-denoise framework that can integrate any state-of-the-art neural time series forecasting models as the forecaster and denoiser.
-- Three option for the blur model: Gaussian Process (GP), scaled isotropic noise, and no noise (perform denoising directly on predictions).
+- Three options for the blur model: Gaussian Process (GP), scaled isotropic noise, and no noise (perform denoising directly on predictions).
 - Hyperparameter tuning with Optuna.

 ## Datasets